Growth in focus: finding the ace among A-Shares

 If we look at equities against other forms of investments, comparing dividend yields1 to bond yields1 or cash rates, those spreads, or equity risk premiums, are extremely high by historical standards making equities relatively attractive on a relative basis.
 Valuations do not help to time the market but they do signal that opportunities in equities are building.

 It is difficult to be very precise with timing.
 What we know from previous large market declines is that recoveries build over time and tend to last for a considerable period of time.
 The combination of attractive valuations, stabilisation in the rate of increase of COVID-19 cases and strong fiscal and monetary stimulus is likely to provide a good base for medium-term investors, based on their investment objectives and risk appetite, to consider increasing their exposure to growth assets.
 Market sell-downs and panics can create medium-term opportunities for investors.
 We expect it will be no different this time.

 Explore our investment solutions

-Uncertainties are here to stay so it is important to filter out market noise and stay invested.
-A multi-asset income strategy that invests in asset classes with low to negative correlation could help build a diversified2 portfolio with potential for relatively attractive income opportunities and a balanced risk profile.
+Uncertainties are here to stay so it is important to filter out market signals and stay invested.
+A multi-asset income strategy that invests in asset classes with low to negative correlation could help build a diversified portfolio with potential for relatively attractive income opportunities and a balanced risk profile.